QIWI-API/qiwipay-docs/qiwipay_en.html.md

 # Operations {#opcode}

-To indicate which operation is performed, you need to specify Operation code (Op.Code) in each request to API or on loading WPF pay form.
-Operation code should be in each RSP request to API or to WPF form payload.
+To indicate which operation is performed, you need to specify Operation code in `opcode` parameter of each request to API or on loading WPF pay form.

 The following operations are accessible through QIWI PAY.